 It is an exciting fiction book that will keep the kids hooked until the last page.

 Born into a human family, Stuart Little is not an ordinary mouse.
 He lives in New York City with his parents, his older brother George, and Snowbell, the cat.
 Though his parents are worried about his survival in the human world, Stuart starts to think and behave like a human by the age of seven.

 One day he finds that his friend, a songbird named Margalo, has disappeared from the nest.
 Stuart then embarks on a quest to find Margalo that takes him on an adventurous ride.
-Stuart Little is a popular classic for children and an excellent choice for beginners.
+Stuart Little is a popular, best-selling classic and an enchanting book for beginners.

 9. Best Narrative Style: Wonder